jgorzny/based-rollups/README.md

 `python3 process-tx.py`

 and then other checks (`checkdata` or `duplicates`) and generate charts.
-To avoid collecting data yourself, it's included in `data-*` directories.
+To avoid collecting data yourself, it's included in `data-*` directories within `data.zip`.
 This prevents the need to get a premium RPC endpoint.